 Even if you aren’t blessed with this kind of naturally superb soil, you can still plant an in-ground garden.
 However, you’ll have to either amend your soil, which can be expensive, or grow crops that thrive in the type of soil you have.

 For instance, if you squeeze a handful of dirt and it stays clumped, that means you have clay soil.
 As Dave’s Garden and GrowVeg explain, clay soil is rich in nutrients.
 However, its dense texture doesn’t give plant roots a lot of breathing room, and it doesn’t drain well.
 You can amend clay soil and make it closer to loam by breaking up the clumps and adding lots of organic matter, such as compost, shredded leaves, straw, or peat moss.
-Or you can choose plants that naturally flourish in clay soil, such as lettuce, green beans, broccoli, cabbage, and squash.
+Or you can choose plants that naturally flourish in clay soil, such as lettuce, chard, green beans, broccoli, cabbage, and squash.

 On the other hand, if a handful of dirt squeezed in your hand falls apart immediately, you have sandy soil.
 It’s light, fast-draining, and quick to warm up in the spring, according to Proven Winners.
 But it doesn’t hold water or nutrients well.
 Your plants will do better if you enrich the soil with organic matter, water frequently, and use mulch to hold in moisture.
-According to GrowVeg, vegetables that perform well in sand include root vegetables with long taproots, such as carrots and parsnips, and early spring greens.
+According to GrowVeg, veggies that perform well in sand include root vegetables with long taproots, such as carrots and parsnips, and early spring greens.

 What You Need